alinaitkin/TrackMaven.github.io/content/onboarding_at_trackmaven.md

 ### Autonomy
 ---

-TrackMaven had an Onboarding checklist it was such a great resource to have.
-Instead being waiting to be told what the tod I was given progressivly more autonmy to cross things off my list and in wthin my first month, i've done pretty much everything.
+TrackMaven has a Onboarding checklist that really grounded me when I first started.
+Instead being waiting to be told what the tod I was given progressivly more autonmy to cross things off my list and in wthin my first month, I have a only a few tasks left (one of them being write a blog post).
+The checklist items ranged form local devops to, scaling boxes on production.

 ### Confidence
 ---
+I had the ability to push code on day two and by the end of my third week, I had developed a feature, pushed it through all the steps of our process (git stragety, QA, PR, envionrment deploy), and merged into master!
+It was exciting to be able to fee like I was part of the team in a mere 72 hours.
+How was I able to do this so quickly?

-**Pair programing** is something that we just do at trackmaven.
-In my first month I paired with 6/7 of the engineers on our team.
-This was such a great way to see a ton of awesome tools that my co workers were using, understand their process for buuilding features.
-Along the way I become familar with important styles and conventions that we adhere to.
+**Pair programing**.
+In my first week I paired with 6/7 of the engineers on our team.
+This was great oppurtunity not only to see a ton of awesome tools that my co workers were using, but to also understand how the codebase was architected.

-I mentioned this in the other section but thes test suit really help me build my confidence.
-I was able to really easily determine if I had borken anything.
+**Testing**.
+I am a bit of a testing nerd myself, and the tooling around testing at TrackMaven is really impressive.
+Great use of mocks, great sepeartion of tests (unit, api, integration).
+I was able to know if I broke something , in my opinion there is no way better way understand how  "it "works other then just reading the tests.

-### Other Awesomeness
+### TrackMaven Culture

-I have 1 on 1 with the VP of engineer and it was probably the single greatest thing I have expereinced as an engineer.
-It was a great space to get feedback on things I could improve upon, but how the process could be better handled since I had just gone into this.
+>
+Using data, we iterate and work to improve.
+In order to do that, we focus on opportunities to learn.
+This means learning internally and also externally through events and participation in our community.
+It also means being willing to try things that fail in order to succeed.

+After expereincing this first hand I can say that is most definlty true.
+There are tons of great feedback mechanism built into the team that allows use to try things out, experiement and fail quickly.
+The team is extemely flat,and everyone is encouraged to improve process and not shy away form haing open communitcaiton with in regards to uncommon expreinces.

+###  Great pLace to work

-Overall I would say that the onboarding in TrackMaven is pretty top class.
-The only things I would improve in the process is have more theme oriented pair programing followed up with a small bug fix that could reinforce the parts of the application I was learning.
+Overall I would say that the onboarding in TrackMaven is pretty impressive.
+I have some ideas of on own to make the onboarding process even better.
+So far its been great and I am looking forward to take on harder problems, and building an awesome product.
+Did I mention that we are [hiring](http://trackmaven.theresumator.com/apply/EzkTn4/Software-Maven.html)?